 Mincinglake Valley Park – the perfect place for adventures and picnics.
-There’s a stream for paddling, woods for exploring, dens for playing, fields for running through, a fairy village to be entranced by and a view point to enjoy.
+There’s a stream for paddling, woods for exploring, meadows for running through, a fairy village to be entranced by and a view point to enjoy.

 Mincinglake is a fabulous spot where the landscape offers something new at every turn.
 There’s no set loop to follow but instead a number of paths that mean you can decide how long or short you would like your walk, how hilly or not, or how much your little one simply wants to splash in the stream or in a den found in the thicket.
-It’s honestly not at all daunting, but for those who like a map, there are some to follow on all trails – link below.
+It’s honestly not at all daunting, but for those who like a map, I have created one in OutdoorActive that is free to use and follow 0 just click through on the map below.

-At the beginning of lockdown, a fairy village appeared and is the most magical and fabulous spot for little ones to enjoy.
+At the beginning of lockdown 2020 and back again for the summer of 2021, a fairy village appeared and is the most magical and fabulous spot for little ones to enjoy.
 Be prepared to be there a while!
 From the Stoke Hill car park, cross the road and head through the entrance signposted Mincinglake Valley Park.
 Walk along the path for a couple of hundred metres until beady eyes spot rainbows and Fairy signs handing in a tree.
 There is a little stream and a growing village of fairy houses, ladders, bridges, toadstools, shell roads – a real treasure trove and we are so thankful to the fairies for sharing this with us.

 Walk type: Woodland, meadows, stream, a hill to get to the view point but achievable for little legs (with the promise of a snack!).